Cat-sushi/fmatch/README.md

 ```

 This is useful for prepareing outer larger systems which join results with other properties of the denial lists.

+For your information, results from this subsystem are normalized.

 ## License